Education & Family Tech

 03

-Rewards had to feel real, not generic.
-Some parents buy toys as rewards like a FIFA game or a Lego set.
-Others offer experiences like 30 minutes of extra screen time or a pick of Saturday movie.
-The system had to handle both kinds with the same shop flow.
+Rewards had to feel real rather than generic.
+Some parents buy toys as rewards, like a video game or a building set, while others offer experiences, like extra screen time or the pick of the Saturday film.
+The system had to handle both kinds through the same shop flow.

 04

 The claim flow had to feel instant.
-A kid taps claim.
-The parent gets a push.
-The parent approves.
-The cookies move out of the balance and the item lands in the kid's shelf.
-If any of those steps lag, the magic is gone.
+A kid taps claim, the parent gets a push notification, the parent approves, the cookies move out of the balance, and the item lands on the kid's shelf.
+If any of those steps lag, the small bit of magic is gone.

 05